Making Skills Actionable at Scale

 Assessments lived in dense, difficult to interpret tables

-Managers lacked a scalable way to review team skills and gaps
+Managers lacked a scalable way to understand team-level skills and gaps

 Employees couldn’t easily understand what mattered and what to act on